-Creole Oyster Stew – With pepper, thyme, and Tabasco on the ingredient list, this recipe for Oyster Stew packs more of a spicy bunch, as creole cooking tends to do.
+Creole Oyster Stew – With pepper, thyme, and Tabasco on the ingredient list, this recipe for oyster stew packs more of a spicy punch..

-Sweet Red Pepper & Crab Bisque – Sweet red bell peppers balance savory southern ingredients perfectly in this easy to make bisque.
-And in less than 45 minutes, you’ll be ready to serve up a big Gulf flavor.
+Sweet Red Pepper & Crab Bisque – Sweet red bell peppers balance savory Southern ingredients perfectly in this easy-to-make bisque.
+In less than 45 minutes, you’ll be ready to serve up big Alabama Gulf flavor.

-James Boyce Gulf Seafood Chowder – This stew ain’t no starter, it’s the main attraction.
-With crab, shrimp, oysters and Grouper all packed into one bowl, you’re guests won’t need a second helping – but they’ll want one for sure.
+James Boyce Gulf Seafood Chowder – This stew ain’t no starter—it’s the main attraction.
+With crab, shrimp, oysters, and Grouper all packed into one bowl, your guests won’t need a second helping – but they’ll want one for sure.

 Kowliga Hushpuppies – So it’s not seafood, but we like to think it’s seafood’s best friend.
 The kind folks down at Kowliga Restaurant on Lake Martin shared this recipe with us.
 Serve it up next to deep-fried seafood anything and you’ll have a Christmas dinner they’ll talk about for years to come.

 Herbed Gulf Oyster Stuffing – How does one improve on a holiday classic?
 With bacon and oysters, of course.
 This Gulf Coast classic is one of our best-kept secrets, but we’re serving it up for all to share.